iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.royalmail.app.droid___7.3.1/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="com.royalmail.app.droid 2 reviews"/>
 </p>

+> Constantly having to log back in with the app giving a pop up of my log in has expired<br> :date: __2021-05-13 09:42:23__

+> Unable to confirm the status of your item We have not attempted to deliver your item yet please try again later.
+So it only tracks deliveries made?
+Sssuuuupppppeeeerrrrr useful<br> :date: __2021-05-11 19:23:54__

+> PayPal payment no longer working.
+Logging out removes your sending history.
+(So you can't access labels or get proof of postage on items sent).
+No reply yet to my support requests by email.
+Have to fill in my details every time I send items.<br> :date: __2021-05-10 12:48:29__

 > Can't sign up can't get my parcel redelivered no use I had to ring up a expensive phone number in order to get mail delivered the lazy post man yet again didn't ring my door bell<br> :date: __2021-05-07 23:36:05__